paulhamsh/Dalek-Head-Control/README.md

 The clock and data go low for a period (around 6 cycles) and then there are 24 data bits.
 At the end the clock and data signals go high again.

-The baud rate is 600, so each cycle is 1.67ms.
-[CHECK THIS]
+The waveform period is 2.1ms, so the effective baud rate is 476 baud.
+Standard baud rates are 300 and 600.
+It works with rates between 460 and 850.

 The command sequence in the 24 bits is:
 ```